 In the case of income shares, the general meeting of shareholders may decide to distribute capital and the Board of Directors may also decide to pay interim distributions.
-Details on the shares available can be found in the Schedule 2.

 Distributions may be paid out of realized or unrealized profit as well as out of invested capital.
 However, distributions shall not result in the Fund's net assets falling below the stipulated minimum level as defined in the 2010 Law.